sageshoyu/sageshoyu.github.io/docs/_posts/2023-03-28-first-post.md

 ---

 Hello!
 Welcome to the new blog section of my website.
-This is a place for ramblings, odd-thoughts, rants, and other odd pieces of information as I make my way through grad school.
+This is a place for ramblings, odd-thoughts, rants, and other odd bits.
 I added some nice Ghibli banners to counterbalance the chaos.

 To be frank, the blog is still under construction.
 There are lots of things to add --